gyuhyeong02/final-project/README.md

 * **n_neighbors** : int, default=5

-  I modified it with 3 that means it will see the closest 3 training data for test data
+  I modified it with 3 that means it will see the closest 3 training data for each test data.

 * **weights** : {‘uniform’, ‘distance’}, callable or None, default=’uniform’